Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Network Architecture for Sequential Data Handling

 \subsection{Modified LSTM-TD3}

 Based on this hypothesis, this paper proposes an actor network with a single input channel as illustrated in Fig. \ref{fig:structure}.
 This input channel processes $I^C_{t-l:t} =(o_{t-l}, \dots , o_t, a_{t-l-1} ,\dots, a_{t-1})$.
 Internal state representation $s^*_t$ is generated in the process of the LSTM layer and action is decided based on $s^*_t$ by the succeeding layers.
 For the critic network, two types of structure are considered.
 LSTM-TD3\textsubscript{1ha2hc} (1 headed actor and 2 headed critic) in Fig. \ref{fig:1ha2hc} has a clearer interpretation for $s^*_t$ to the information states. $s^*_t$ is generated in the same way as actor network at the first input channel and it is concatenated with the processed $a_t$ at another input channel.
 The last two layers can be understood as $Q(s^*_t, a'_t)$.
 On the other hand, LSTM-TD3\textsubscript{1ha1hc} has single input channel and modified complete information $I^{C'}_{t-l:t} =(o_{t-1}, \dots , o_t, a_{t-l} ,\dots, a_{t})$ is taken as input. $I^{C'}_{t-l:t}$ differs from the generation of $s^*_t$ based on the Bayesian inference and hence, the output from the LSTM layer is described as $sa_t$ in the figure.
 However, the definition of action value function $Q$ is the expected return at $s_t$, taking action $a_t$ when following policy $\pi$.
-When the critic network is given with the trajectory, $I^{C'}_{t-l:t}$, which is the combination of $o_t$ and $a_t$ from $\pi$, it should be able to still generate the expected return for $\pi$. \\ Unlike the original LSTM-TD3, LSTM-TD3\textsubscript{1ha2hc} and LSTM-TD3\textsubscript{1ha1hc} do not have an explicit intention to prioritize the current information.
-These proposed algorithms follow the update of the belief state and let LSTM to evaluate the importance of the data.
+When the critic network is given with the trajectory, $I^{C'}_{t-l:t}$, which is the combination of $o_t$ and $a_t$ from $\pi$, it should be able to still generate the expected return for $\pi$.

+Unlike the original LSTM-TD3, LSTM-TD3\textsubscript{1ha2hc} and LSTM-TD3\textsubscript{1ha1hc} do not have an explicit intention to prioritize the current information.
+These proposed algorithms follow the update of the belief state and allow LSTM to evaluate the importance of the data.
 Moreover, since the system model does not change in any time step, all data in a sequence should be treated in the same path.
 Training the agent with separate sequences might be more complicated because the data is processed differently and combined which might be unnecessary according to the belief state update.
 Therefore, LSTM-TD3\textsubscript{1ha2hc} and LSTM-TD3\textsubscript{1ha1hc} are expected to show better robustness.

-\subsection{H-TD3 algorithm}
+\subsection{H-TD3 Algorithm}